TheDuckCow/godot-road-generator/demo/procedural_generator/readme.md

 The player and NPC cars are simply spatials who use the addon provided RoadLaneAgent node in order to track along the generated AI lanes.
 Given there are no physics happening here, we can exactly move along the RoadLane by the amount we want the vehicle to move on that frame, and then snap to that position.
 If you were to extend this demo to support simulated vehicles with physics, you would instead use this agent to create one or more tracking target points to steer towards, likely somewhere in front of your actual vehicle/actor.

 The RoadLaneAgent nicely abstracts the transition between one RoadLane and the next.
 During any given "move along" call, a vehicle might need to jump from the RoadLane on one segment to another, and continuing the distance on the next section without any stutter.
+The Player instance is saved with the export var visualize_lane set to true, so you can see exactly which lane it is tracking towards in the game, which can also be very useful for debugging traffic behavior on an individual agent basis.

 Each RoadLaneAgent also contains a reference to its current RoadLane, and has a method to auto find the next nearest RoadLane.
 In a real simulated scenario, you might set some limits on how far away a vehicle can get from the nearest or current lane before it switches into a "find lane" wandering state.